How to buy Qualcomm (QCOM) shares in Australia

-QUALCOMM Incorporated is a semiconductors business with stocks listed in the US.
+Qualcomm Incorporated is a semiconductors business with stocks listed in the US.
 Qualcomm shares (QCOM) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was US$132.97 – an increase of 2.54% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Qualcomm

 - Search for Qualcomm.
 Find the share by name or ticker symbol: QCOM.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$132.94, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Qualcomm, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Qualcomm.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?